Charles Gunn (Angel): Wolfram & Hart

-Feeling undervalued by his friends, Gunn submits to a procedure at the hands of Wolfram & Hart's Medical Department that enhances his mind with a comprehensive understanding of the law (and Gilbert & Sullivan, to help improve his voice and diction), making him the only member of Angel's team who can work inside the system seamlessly (cf. "Conviction").
+Gunn underwent a procedure that gave him a deep understanding of the law and other skills, which made him a valuable asset to Angel's team. (cf. "Conviction").
 When his mental abilities begin to diminish, Gunn, fearful of losing his new talents and respect, makes a pact with Dr. Sparrow and gets a permanent upgrade in exchange for signing to release an ancient curio stuck in customs.
 When this curio results in the death of Fred and the resurrection of Illyria (cf. "A Hole in the World"), a guilt-ridden Gunn willingly offers himself to take Lindsey McDonald's place in a hell dimension in order to obtain information on how to stop the Senior Partners (cf. "Underneath").
-While the team have no clue how to free him, Illyria saves Gunn with ease.
+While the team has no clue how to free him, Illyria saves Gunn with ease.
 He then returns to the fold, changed and seeking redemption for his sins.
-In the show's finale "Not Fade Away", he spends his potential-last day alive helping Anne Steele out at her youth help center, and then slays Senator Helen Brucker, one of the members of the Circle of the Black Thorn, but is seriously injured in the process.
-While preparing for one last fight against the army of the Senior Partners, Illyria states that he has only minutes to live with Gunn quoting, "Then let's make them memorable."
+In the show's finale "Not Fade Away", he spends his potential-last day alive helping Anne Steele out at her youth help center and then slays Senator Helen Brucker, one of the members of the Circle of the Black Thorn, but is seriously injured in the process.
+While preparing for one last fight against the army of the Senior Partners, Illyria tells Gunn that he has only minutes to live; he replies, "Then let's make them memorable".
 Joss Whedon later discussed the final battle in SFX Magazine: "Gunn is dead.
 Illyria fights on.
 Angel loses an arm.
 Spike gets Shanshu.
-And Xander loses another eye, which is funny, because he isn't even there."
+And Xander loses another eye, which is funny because he isn't even there."